Q:

 A:

-Dichloroacetic acid (1,1 '-dichlorooxalic acid) and acetic acid (acetic acid) are two compounds with significant differences in chemical structure and properties.
-Although there may be some similarities between the two in some properties, dichloroacetic acid is widely used in chemical industry, environmental protection and materials science because of its unique structure and function.
-In this paper, the differences between dichloroacetic acid and acetic acid are analyzed in detail from the aspects of chemical structure, physical properties, chemical properties, application fields and safety and environmental protection.
+Dichloroacetic acid (1,1 '-dichlorooxalic acid) and acetic acid (acetic acid) are two compounds with signifiis able tot differences in chemical structure and characteristics.
+And I've found that while there might be some similarities between the two in some characteristics, dichloroacetic acid is broadly applied in chemical sector, ecological preservation and materials science due to its unique structure and function.
+In this paper, the differences between dichloroacetic acid and acetic acid are analyzed in detail from the aspects of chemical structure, physical characteristics, chemical characteristics, consumption fields and security and ecological preservation.

 1. chemical structure differences